Rizato/dotfiles/README.md

 ## Editing submodules

 A weird scheme is used to manage modifications to the submodules of this repository.
-Edit freely but don't commit as we don't have push permissions on the main repositories and don't want to fork.
-Use `make genpatches` to generate a series of quilt patches from your modifications, `make patch` and `make unpatch` work as expected.
+Edit freely, but don't commit as we don't have push permissions on the main repositories and don't want to fork.
+Use `make genpatches` to generate a series of quilt patches from our modifications, `make patch` and `make unpatch` work as expected.
 Can now pull updates from main repository and merge our changes outside of git.

-Best solution I've been able to come up with, other than importing modules into repository (superrepository), which may have actually been better but increases redundancy.
+Best solution I've been able to come up with, other than importing modules into repository (super-repository?), which may have actually been better but increases redundancy.

 ## Credits